Dev-Clair/ahia/listingAPI/README.md

 ## Overview

-The ahia Listing Service API is a robust backend service designed to manage real estate listings.
+The ahia Listing Service API is a robust backend service designed to manage real estate listings on the ahia marketplace.
 It provides endpoints for creating, retrieving, updating, and deleting listings, as well as specialized endpoints for fetching top listings, exclusive listings, hot sales and leases.
 This API ensures idempotency, handles listing approval and payment checkout, and supports features like pagination and geospatial queries.
+This API ensures idempotency, uses transactions, and supports features like pagination and geospatial queries.
+Authorization and authentication is enabled by an identity server which manages user account and permissions.

 ## Table of Contents